lindakang/data-of-life_backup/2022-10-16-YT-US-trending.md

 Note that both of MrBeast’s channels “MrBeast” and “MrBeast Gaming” were on trending \>400 times in 2021.

-Which videos are on trending for more than a month?
+Which videos are on trending for at least a month?

 ``` r
 # Videos on Trending for >30 days